Tag Archives: web analytics

 10 statistics that demonstrate the value of SEO

 These statistics source from a compilation of SERPS behaviour studies for which I’ve listed source information at the end of the article.
-If you disagree with a figure, or have additional figures or sources, please do post them to the discussion.
+If you disagree with a figure, or have additional figures or sources, please do post them to the … read post

 UK Google Market Share – March 2007

 The latest figures on Google’s market share compared to its primary search competitors Yahoo, MSN, and Ask (formerly Ask Jeeves) have been published by Hitwise.
-As always, the numbers are astounding, revealing that Google holds a 77% market share, meaning overthree quarters of UK internet searches are made through Google.
-Yahoo is now holding 8%, and while MSN and Ask are both at 5% and falling.
+As always, the numbers are astounding, revealing that Google holds a 77% market share, meaning … read post

 SEO: Evidence for the importance of Organic Search Engine Optimisation